 While many of Alfredo's soldier friends were shipped off to Libya to fight and die against the Turks, Corporal First Class Del Rosso's assignment took him only as far as Rome where he was given a responsibility in railway transportation.
 His duties involved a lot of train riding, so he had plenty of time for spiritual meditation and even writing.
 It was during this period that Alfredo Del Rosso finally settled on the ministry as God's will for his life.
 His call had not come through some miraculous event or vision.
 Instead, it came as a growing conviction and certainty that all signs pointed in the direction of full-time Christian service.

-After Alfredo's military duty was over, he moved to Florence -- that birthplace of the Renaissance, the home of Savanarola, of Dante, of Macchiavelli, and of Michelangelo.
+After Alfredo's military duty was over, he moved to Florence -- birthplace of the Renaissance, home of Savanarola, Dante, Macchiavelli, and Michelangelo.
 The Waldensian school was located on the southern side of the Arno river.
 It was in an old mansion constructed in the 1600's for a family named Del Rosso.
 The school was located about three blocks from the inn where Martin Luther stayed on his way to visit Rome in 1510.

 While Del Rosso was there in that two-year Bible school course, one of his most noted professors was Giovanni Luzzi.
 At that time Dr. Luzzi was in the middle of a monumental task he had begun in 1906: a complete revision of the Bible in the Italian language.
-Completed in 1924, that version achieved the kind of universal acceptance among Italian evangelicals which the King James Version had among the English-speaking world until about 50 years ago.
+Completed in 1924, that version achieved the kind of universal acceptance among Italian evangelicals that the King James Version had among the English-speaking world for so long.

 Del Rosso recounted what happened after he went home that evening: